jdoleary/Spellmasons/docs/TasksCurrent.md

     - when your main mana bar has 0 mana left it doesn't show the diagonal lines
     - sometimes when you walk you get stuck on a wall and it wastes stamina
 # Bugs
+- bug: too many pushes or too fast can result in the unit clipping through walls.
 - Permanently fix liquid
     - weird liquid : 0.5211362200270263
 - chain through pickups?